Thy Word is a lamp unto my feet and a light to my path (Psalm 119)

 We know little about who wrote it, when and why they wrote it and how it fits into the long arc of our tradition’s encounters with and understandings about God, Jesus, faith, ethics, and many other topics.
 We hope the arc of the Narrative Lectionary will help with that.

-Michael D. Kirby is pastor and head of staff at Northminster Presbyterian Church in Evanston, Illinois just north of Chicago, a position he began in June, 2015.
-He is a 2003 M.Div. graduate of CTS and will be serving as one of Kim Long’s minions in the 25th Anniversary revisions to the Book of Common Worship.
+Michael D. Kirby (MDiv ’03) is pastor and head of staff at Northminster Presbyterian Church in Evanston, Illinois just north of Chicago, a position he began in June, 2015.
+He is a 2003 graduate of Columbia Seminary and has served as one of Prof. Kim Long’s minions in the 25th Anniversary revisions to the Book of Common Worship.